conoro/hugo.conoroneill.net/content/three-ways-to-build-go-14-binaries-for-mips32-onion-omega-golang.md

 }
 ```

-5. Compile it with:   _go build helloworld.go_
+* Compile it with:   _go build helloworld.go_
-6. Copy it to the Onion Omega with:     _scp helloworld root@ip-of-your-onion/helloworld_
+* Copy it to the Onion Omega with:     _scp helloworld root@ip-of-your-onion/helloworld_
-7. Open a shell on your Omega with the webapp or Putty and just type:   _helloworld_
+* Open a shell on your Omega with the webapp or Putty and just type:   _helloworld_

+## Web App
 A more advanced example which also works perfectly is to run a web-app using the [Gin](https://github.com/gin-gonic/gin) framework.
 For that, all you need to do is:

 ```bash